 Installing the Kite Engine

-Installing the Kite Assistant for Visual Studio Code
+Installing the Kite Plugin for Visual Studio Code

 When running the Kite Engine for the first time, you'll be guided through a setup process which will allow you to install the VS Code extension.
 You can also install or uninstall the VS Code extension at any time using the Kite Engine's plugin manager.